I Want a Smart Thermostat but Don't Have a C Wire - What Do I Do?

 What Is a C Wire and What Does It Do on a Thermostat?

-You can determine if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

 1. Turn off power to the thermostat at the breaker.

-2. Pull off the thermostat and look at the wiring.
+2. Take off the thermostat and look at the wiring.

 3. If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.

 Do Nest or ecobee Need a C Wire?